weareprestatech/hotpdf/README.md

    page=0,
 )

-# Extract full page text
+# Extract full-page text
 full_page_text = hotpdf_document.extract_page_text(page=0)
 ```

 ## Known Issues

-1. (cid:x) characters in text - Some pdfs when extracted, some symbols like `€` might not be properly decoded, and instead be extracted as `(cid:128)`.
+1. (cid:x) characters in text - In some pdfs when extracted, some symbols like `€` might not be properly decoded, and instead be extracted as `(cid:128)`.

 This is a problem with the `pdfminer.six` library.
 We have fixed it from our side on our [fork](https://github.com/weareprestatech/pdfminer.six), and you can install it using pip.
-Until we are able to merge it to pdfminer.six repo and it gets released, we recommend that you install our fork with the fixes manually.
+Until we can merge it to pdfminer.six repo and it gets released, we recommend that you install our fork with the fixes manually.